 How can I arrange for my students to learn more about the Writing Center?

-By contacting Beth Newborg, Outreach Coordinator, you can arrange to bring your class to the Writing Center for a brief orientation or to have a consultant to come to one of your class sessions.
-You can e-mail Beth at bateman@pitt.edu or call her at 412-624-6556.
+By contacting Patrick Manning, Outreach Coordinator, you can arrange to bring your class to the Writing Center for a brief orientation or to have a consultant to come to one of your class sessions.
+You can e-mail Patrick at p_manning@pitt.edu or call him at 412-624-6556.
 Read more >

 How can I find out if a student has been to the Writing Center?